Emerging Voices:Art Song & Social Connection

-The result, coming this January, is Emerging Voices, a collaborative project featuring 13 world-class artists and ensembles, six concerts, four world premieres, special projection design, panel discussions, and more.
+The result is Emerging Voices, a collaborative project featuring 13 world-class artists and ensembles, six concerts, four world premieres, special projection design, panel discussions, and more.

 “The reason art song endures is because the themes that it’s grappling with are themes that we still confront today.
 The mystery of life doesn’t really change,” says Nick in our project film.
 Watch it to learn more about Emerging Voices, and explore the project further through the individual program films, in-depth essays, the Philadelphia Inquirer‘s project preview, and event and participant information below.

 Panel Discussion I

 The 20th century bore witness to major shifts in national and cultural boundaries, and artists and composers frequently harnessed art song as a means of defining and expressing a nation's unique character.
 Setting the stage for this project, Jay Winter and Ceri Owen join Nicholas Phan to explore how art song was historically used to understand national identity, especially during times of great social, political, and cultural change.

 New Voices: Paris of the Belle Époque

 Our initial Emerging Voices program begins in fin-de-siècle Paris where a uniquely French aesthetic blossomed in the ubiquitous salon concerts of that era.
 In this environment of cultural exchange between artists, the oeuvre of composers like Debussy and Fauré swelled with mélodies—the French equivalent of the German Lieder.